 - c.
 ENCOURAGES the establishment of hospital multidisciplinary ethics committees to review the decision-making process, to assist in conflicts between physicians and parents and to assist the parents as they decide about the care of their infant when the infant's best interest is not clearly defined (as outlined in the President's Commission Report on Deciding to Forego Life-Sustaining Treatment); (1985) - d.
 ENCOURAGES hospitals to establish explicit policies on decision-making procedures, based on the recommendations of the President's Commission Report on Deciding to Forego Life-Sustaining Treatment, to facilitate decisions regarding the care and best interest of infants requiring life-sustaining treatments.
-(1985) - 11.
-In regards to treatment of persons with intellectual disability (2012): - a.
-RECOGNIZES that compared with other populations, adults, adolescents, and children with intellectual disability experience poorer health and more difficulty in finding, getting to, and paying for appropriate health care.
-(2004) - b.
-ENCOURAGES that measures be taken by the healthcare community to eliminate the health disparity among individuals with intellectual disability.
-(2004) - c.
-ENCOURAGES the integration of didactic and clinical training in the health care of individuals with intellectual disability into the basic and specialized education and training of medical students.
-(2004) - d.
-SUPPORTS with preference the integration and life training of individuals with intellectual disability through community placement over state institutions, when deemed appropriate by qualified treating professionals in consultation with the affected individuals and their families.
-(2009) - 12.
+(1985) - e.
+STRONGLY URGES that parents be explicitly given the full risks, benefits, and evidence-based information, including potential or lack thereof for the infant to achieve adulthood and to experience a high quality of life, in regard to delivering the prognosis and treatment options of an infant born with a disability. - 11.
+RECOGNIZES that persons with a disability experience numerous health disparities and reduced accessibility to the healthcare system in comparison to the rest of the population, and therefore: - a.
+SUPPORTS public health efforts to investigate and eliminate disparities in health outcomes and in health care system accessibility for all persons with any type of disability or limitation. - b.
+ENCOURAGES establishment and incorporation of competencies in caring for individuals who are classified with disabilities or limitations into the preclinical and clinical curriculum of medical training. - c.
+SUPPORTS that persons with disabilities or limitations should preferentially be able to access life training and achieve integration into community placements over state institutions when deemed appropriate by qualified treating professionals and in consultation with the affected individuals and their families.
+(2018) - 12.
 SUPPORTS the right of persons with disabilities to control disclosure of their disability.
 (2009) - 13.
 OPPOSES the presumption that the use of accommodations or auxiliary aids as means in ameliorating a disability in any way diminishes the fundamental equality of the end result.
 (2009) - 14.
-STRONGLY URGES the AAMC and NBME to abandon the practice of isolating the scores of examinees by notation that appear under preapproved "nonstandard conditions," such as circumstances in which subjects: - a.
-Require assistive devices for disabilities such as visual, hearing, or mobility impairments.
-(2009) - b.
-Are granted accommodation for impairments which would otherwise default the examinee to complete forfeiture under "standard conditions."
+STRONGLY URGES the AAMC/AOA and NBME/NBOME to abandon the practice of isolating the scores of examinees by notation that appear under preapproved "nonstandard conditions," such as circumstances in which examinees: - a.
+Require assistive devices. - b.
+Are granted accommodation which would otherwise default the examinee to complete forfeiture under "standard conditions."
 (2009) - 15.
 In matters pertaining to prevention and preventable disabilities: - a.
 URGES the healthcare sector to actively promote policies aimed at curbing excessive costs associated with late intervention.
 (2009) - b.
 URGES the healthcare sector to actively promote policies prioritizing prevention, outreach, education, and accessible treatment of diabetes and hypertension, the chief contributors to non-congenital blindness in the United States.
 (2009) - c.
 ENCOURAGES healthcare and early education workers to maintain vigilance and facilitate early intervention in patients with developmental delays.
 (2009) - d.
 OPPOSES the use of depleted uranium and other potential teratogens in ordnance/weaponry.
 (2009) - 16.
 BELIEVES in the rights of patients and their families to participate in decisions affecting their treatment or institutionalization to the maximum extent of their abilities.
 (2009) - 17.
 REAFFIRMS its commitment to disability issues and the concerns of persons with disabilities.
 (2009)